I think of myself as a BBQ Ph.D.

 Small Town Girl

 I grew up in a small town in southeastern Colorado and have spent most of my life in small(ish) towns.
 Some have been close to cities.
 Others way out in the woods.
 For a couple of years, we lived two hours from the nearest city with a Pizza Hut.
 Every time we traveled and passed a Pizza Hut, my pre-teen son said, “We must be in civilization, there’s a Pizza Hut.”
-I live in a city now and the nearness of so many stores still surprises me.
-I’ll always think of myself as a small-town girl.
+I recently moved back to a small town, which will give me lots of material for my blog.

 Small towns provide a sense of community.
 Everyone knows everyone else.
 If the drivers’ ed car stopped at the doughnut shop in the middle of the day, my mom heard about it.
 If I liked a boy, my mom knew his family history.